roar109/mars/README.md

 - [] Use different maven instalation
 - [x] Make the config file configurable with parameter
 - [] Use "deployment" as a generic not fixed to jboss
+- [x] Create snapshots of the config.json file on demand